simple-java-mail/smtp-connection-pool/IMPLEMENTATION-PLAN.md

 - direct, plain Jakarta Mail, Spring, and Camel integration tests demonstrate connection reuse and correct failure disposal;
 - executable real-server demos demonstrate direct, high-level Simple Java Mail, plain Jakarta Mail, Spring, and Camel usage, while the unsupported pre-10.0.0 standalone batch path remains absent;
 - an alternate non-Angus Jakarta `Transport` fixture proves arbitrary delegate selection, provider isolation, standard exception/event propagation, and absence of nested pooling assumptions;
-- the recursion, credential-isolation, shutdown, and memory-retention risks have explicit tests;
+- the recursion, credential-isolation/rotation, shutdown/escalation, physical-close completion, and memory-retention risks have explicit tests;
+- the core and provider compile and test on JDK 8 independently of the JDK 21 full-reactor verification;
 - all published public APIs and properties are documented with available-version markers;
 - the parent and all three runtime artifacts are present in Maven Central under one version, while the reactor-only demo is absent;
 - GitHub issue, milestone, tag, release, and release-note records agree; and